Allergan Breast Implant Lawsuit Related to Lymphoma (BIA-ALCL)

 However, legal action can also serve a higher purpose—to hold Allergan accountable for its actions.
 Although the company's products were taken off the market in thirty-eight other countries, Allergan did not choose to remove its Biocell implants from the U.S. market until the FDA requested its removal, notwithstanding the fact that it allegedly had indications for years that the product posed a potential danger to the public.

-What’s more, breast implant removal surgery is often not covered by health insurance.
+What's more, breast implant removal surgery is often not covered by health insurance.
 Allergan has decided that the company will not pay the full costs associated with removal and cancer diagnosis.

 Let Rosenfeld Injury Lawyers Help You With Your Breast Implant Lawsuit

 If you or a loved one has been diagnosed with ALCL caused by Allergan breast implants, we encourage you to contact the qualified breast implant injury attorneys at Rosenfeld Injury Lawyers to discuss your legal options.
 We have helped hundreds of clients just like you win the compensation they deserved from negligent manufacturers.